Netatalk/netatalk/doc/manpages/man1/afp_spectest.1.md

 the raw DSI transport built into the testsuite.

 Available testsets can be listed with the **-l** option.
 Single tests or entire testsets can be executed with the **-f** option.
+Multiple tests or testsets can be selected with a comma-separated list.

 # Options